tomdns/blog/articles/compute-game-of-life.md

 Small experiment notes on making a sand game running in a Compute Shader...

-Here I send a render texture to the compute that will contain the results of the simulation, I never read from it.
+The main idea here is that I do the simulation in a RWStructuredBuffer instead of the RenderTexture itself, that way I can have more data than just one color per pixel.
+I send the buffer once at the start to the compute and then in the update each dispatch call pushes the simulation one step further.
+Besides the pixels buffer, I also send a RenderTexture, so that I can assign the modified pixels of the simulation.
+This RT is also sent to a material applied to a quad in the scene that just samples the texture in the shader.

-I send a RWStructuredBuffer the size of my texture (width * height), so for each pixel I have a struct that contains whatever data I need to send.
+So each frame the compute is dispatched, the buffer gets modified, and the RenderTexture is written to with the content of the buffer.

-Every frame the compute is dispatched, the buffer gets modified, and the RenderTexture is written to with the content of the buffer.
+Here's how the buffer is set up:

 ```c#
     public struct Pixel